galbismallz/voracious-kimchi/README.md

 Note: I am presently reaching out to teams and people involved in the projects below to get more specific details.
 Consider this wild list as a work-in-progress.
 If I've missed anything (almost guaranteed that I have), please DM me to let me know :)

+“We are made to create.
+We feel useful when we create.
+We release our ‘stuckness’ when we create.
+We reinvent our lives, tell new stories, and rebuild communities when we create.
+We reclaim our esteem, our muse, and our hope when we create.” — P. Slim

 # Upcoming projects